 Check out these guides:

-- How to Block Calls, Messages, and FaceTime on iPhone
+- Block Calls, Messages, and FaceTime on iPhone

 - How to Enable Emergency Bypass for Specific FaceTime Contacts